lafosse History, Family Crest & Coats of Arms

 The surname lafosse was first found in Forez, a former province of France, now part of the modern Loire, the Haute-Loire and Puy-de-Dôme départements, where this illustrious family held a family seat since ancient times.

-Important Dates for the lafosse family
+Early History of the lafosse family

 This web page shows only a small excerpt of our lafosse research.
 Another 259 words (18 lines of text) covering the years 1040, 1264, and 1667 are included under the topic Early lafosse History in all our PDF Extended History products and printed products wherever possible.